T-Reiser/dataviz-project-template-proposal/README.md

 * Add Axis Selector Interaction - (Work in progress, I have a template and partial examples of how to implement, and working on that now, should be done by 10/15)
 * Add Hover Interaction - (TODO, I have the concept finished, and will do some research to determine how to implement, should be done by 10/20)
 * Refine Vizualization (2) - (TODO, Once the main interactions are added, I want to do a final run over and add color or refine the style, should be done by 10/22)

-## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:

- * Is there any particular Genre that dominates the top 100 or 50 movies, are there any outlier genres in this top section?
- * Is there a corrilation between keywords for a movie, and the budget a movie requires, what keywords occur most often in the top 5000 movies?
- * Which production companies tend to produce the best movies, is there a certain production company that creates a best reutrn on investment?
- * What is the relation between popularity of a movie, and the runtime of the movie, do people really tend to prefer two-ish hour movies?
- * What is the relation between genre and budget these top movies, is there a genre that is cheap to produce and always has a good return on investment?

 ## Sketches